JacksonCampolattaro/GSoC-2021/about.md

 My original goal for this project was to incorporate SIMD into the package using techniques borrowed from Intel's own library [Embree](https://www.embree.org/).

 Over the course of the project, the central goal shifted.
-The causes and effects of this shift are explained in the timeline below, but the end result is that most of the optimizations I've produced are only partly SIMD related.
+I explain the causes and effects of this shift in the timeline below, but the end result is that most of the optimizations I've produced are only partly SIMD related.

 One of the primary work products that came out of my endeavor this summer was a modification to the tree's approach for construction that can increase performance by as much as 50%.
-It uses a technique pioneered by Embree, building the tree rapidly by sorting the items it contains along a space-filling-curve.
+It uses a technique used by Embree, building the tree rapidly by sorting the items it contains along a space-filling-curve.
 The relevant pull-request is available to view [here](https://github.com/CGAL/cgal/pull/5893),